 - Over 50 years of combined experience

-- We are open weekends and holidays for you emergency treatment
+- We are open weekends and holidays for your emergency treatment.

 Why Do I Have Tooth Pain?

-One way we recommend reducing the pain and swelling in your mouth is to apply a cold ice pack into the area.
-Whenever you arrive at our office, we will work as quickly as we can in order to eliminate any pain or discomfort you may have.
-Our ideal outcome is to have you leaving pain free.
-Don’t hesitate to visit us as we are here to help.
+One way we recommend to reduce the pain and swelling in your mouth is to apply a cold ice pack to the area.
+Whenever you arrive at our office, we will work as quickly as we can in order to eliminate any pain or discomfort you have.
+Our ideal outcome is to have you leave pain-free.
+Don’t hesitate to visit us, as we are here to help.

 My Tooth Was Knocked Out or Fell Out

-If you have a tooth that was knocked out or a tooth that simply fell out, try finding the tooth, rinse it in warm water, and place it in a glass of milk.
-Although this may seem odd at first, Dr. Allen might be able to save your tooth.
-If in the case that she can’t save the tooth, the next option would be to discuss the possibility of a dental implant, a bridge, or a denture.
-It is important to note that at times root tips or pieces of a tooth remain after it’s been knocked out.
-For this very reason it is crucial that these fragments are removed from the mouth by our dentist during the emergency visit.
+If she can’t save it, the next option would be to discuss the possibility of a dental implant, bridge, or denture.
+It’s essential to note that, at times, root tips or pieces of a tooth remain after it’s been knocked out.
+For this reason, it is crucial that these fragments are removed from the mouth by our dentist during the emergency visit.

-- Being in any sort of trauma can lead to a risk of you dental health in the future
+- Any sort of trauma can lead to a risk to your dental health in the future.

-- An abscess is a dental emergency that you need to take care of right away
+- An abscess is a dental emergency you must address right away.

-On average, a dentist will charge you for x-rays and an exam that’ll typically cost around $75 to $250.
-Typically, this price does not include treatment.
+On average, a dentist will charge you for X-rays and an exam for a typical cost around $75 to $250.
+This price does not usually include treatment.